How to perform a Git clean up of branches and commits example

 Things accumulate over time, and version control systems can be subject to the same hoarding tendencies that haunt people in their everyday lives.
-Developers aren’t immune to clutter, and the same can be said about their Git repositories.

-There comes a point where a Git cleanup must happen.
-Branches, commits and repositories require a good trim occasionally.
 In this Git clean up tutorial, we’ll demonstrate how to take a moderately messy repository and reduce it to only a few commits.

 Clean up Git commits

-The first order of business with any Git cleanup operation is to squash any lengthy commit histories.
-In this example repository, there’s only one unshared commit on the master branch, but multiple on feature and develop branches.
+The first order of business with any Git cleanup operation is to squash lengthy commit histories.
+In this example repository, there’s only one unshared commit on the master branch, but multiple ones on feature and develop branches.
 A developer can use the interactive Git rebase tool to squash all commits on a given branch down to one.

 git clean up diagram

-These commits and branches will be the target of the Git clean up..
+These commits and branches will be the target of the Git clean up.

-[email protected]:~$ git clone https://gitlab.com/cameronmcnz/squash-commits-example.git git-clean-up
+cleanup@git:~$ git clone https://gitlab.com/cameronmcnz/squash-commits-example.git git-clean-up

-[email protected]:~$ cd git-clean-up
+cleanup@git:~$ cd git-clean-up

-[email protected]:~$ git checkout develop
+cleanup@git:~$ git checkout develop

-[email protected]:~$ git log --graph --branches --oneline
+cleanup@git:~$ git log --graph --branches --oneline

-[email protected]:~$ git rebase --interactive HEAD~5
+cleanup@git:~$ git rebase --interactive HEAD~5

-In the interactive rebase tool, the commit named E dev is set to be the target of the squash by pre-pending the word ‘pick’ next to it.
-The letter ‘s’ or the word ‘squash’ is pre-pended to all other commits to indicate they will be removed.
+In the interactive rebase tool, the commit named E dev is set to be the target of the squash by pre-pending the word pick next to it.
+The letter s or the word squash is pre-pended to all other commits to indicate they will be removed.

 rebase to clean up Git